 Duke assistant head coach Steve Wojciechowski has been hired by Marquette to be their new men’s basketball head coach.
-The hiring was announced at a press conference on Tuesday.
+The hiring will be announced at a press conference on Tuesday.

 “I come from an environment where the expectation is to win, and that is why I chose Marquette,” Wojciechowski said in a statement, ESPN notes.
 “I am particularly impressed with Marquette’s investment in men’s basketball and I’m thrilled to join an institution with so much rich history in both basketball and academic excellence.
 Having been a student-athlete, I know first-hand what it takes to succeed both on and off the court, and I bring tremendous passion when it comes to shaping our players into successful athletes and men.”